 Challenges in India-ASEAN Free Trade Agreement

-Over the years, with the statistics and trade figures, it can be easily deciphered that the trade imbalance in favour of ASEAN and India has an expanding trade deficit with the region which dearly hurts its Current Account Deficit and thus, hurt India overall fiscally.
+Over the years, with the statistics and trade figures, it can be easily deciphered that the trade imbalance in favor of ASEAN and India has an expanding trade deficit with the region which dearly hurts its Current Account Deficit and thus, hurts India’s overall fiscally.

 India and RCEP

-Regional Comprehensive Economic Partnership, also known as RCEP is a mega trade-block which is being negotiated in between the ten members of the ASEAN group and six other members namely South Korea, Australia, China, Japan, New Zealand and India.
-It is a Free Trade Agreement (FTA) which is being proposed amongst these nations which will include goods and services, investments, intellectual property rights, economic and technical cooperation and dispute settlement.
+Regional Comprehensive Economic Partnership, also known as RCEP is a mega trade block that is being negotiated between the ten members of the ASEAN group and six other members namely South Korea, Australia, China, Japan, New Zealand, and India.
+It is a Free Trade Agreement (FTA) that is being proposed amongst these nations which will include goods and services, investments, intellectual property rights, economic and technical cooperation, and dispute settlement.

 Advantages for India

-- Also, with India already having an FTA with ASEAN and Japan and South Korea, with the negotiation of the RCEP, it will complement India’s pre-existing FTAs and will allow better access to consumer markets in other nations.
+- Also, with India already having an FTA with ASEAN Japan, and South Korea, with the negotiation of the RCEP, it will complement India’s pre-existing FTAs and will allow better access to consumer markets in other nations.

 Challenges for India

 - Also, the industrial sector of India is still in a nascent stage.
-In the context of goods, India has already given up on a three tier tariff reduction proposal which would offer different coverage for ASEAN, Japan and South Korea and much lower level of tariff reduction coverage for Australia, China and New Zealand.
+In the context of goods, India has already given up on a three-tier tariff reduction proposal that would offer different coverage for ASEAN, Japan, and South Korea and a much lower level of tariff reduction coverage for Australia, China, and New Zealand.

 - Also, in the case of the services sector, where India is assuming and pitching for gains, it remains to be seen whether it will duly gain or not.
 India is pitching for Mode 3 and Mode 4 type gains.
 With Mode 4 types of gains highly unlikely to be awarded, in the context of Mode 3, except in the case of Information Technology and Information Technology Enabled Services, it remains to be seen whether it will benefit India much or not.

-- Finally, to conclude, the FTA will basically put a big challenge to the ‘Make in India’ programme which the current government is aggressively promoting.
-For example, the granting of tariff free access to the Chinese goods, which have already flooded the Indian markets and have decimated the Indian goods and markets will further aggravate the situation and add to increase the budget deficit with China.
+- Finally, to conclude, the FTA will basically put a big challenge to the ‘Make in India’ program which the current government is aggressively promoting.
+For example, the granting of tariff-free access to Chinese goods, which have already flooded the Indian markets and have decimated the Indian goods and markets will further aggravate the situation and add to increase the budget deficit with China.

 South Asia Free Trade Agreement (SAFTA)

-- South Asian Association for Regional Cooperation or SAARC, as it is known, is a region comprising of all the South-Asian nations or the subcontinent i.e. India, Pakistan, Sri Lanka, Bangladesh, Nepal, Bhutan and the other two countries namely Afghanistan and Maldives.
-It was conceived to improve the interrelationships between the nations and improving people to people contact as all the people are united culturally but divided by the borders.
+- South Asian Association for Regional Cooperation or SAARC, as it is known, is a region comprising of all the South-Asian nations or the subcontinent i.e. India, Pakistan, Sri Lanka, Bangladesh, Nepal, Bhutan, and the other two countries namely Afghanistan and Maldives.
+It was conceived to improve the interrelationships between the nations and improve people-to-people contact as all the people are united culturally but divided by the borders.

 - With the classification of nations as Least Developing Countries and Non-Least Developing Countries, there was a creation of an equal platform for all the players in the region so that the Free Trade Agreement would not lead to issues for the domestic markets.

-- However, despite more than ten years after the enactment of the FTA, the trade growth amongst the member nations is meagre.
-This puts a question mark on the concept of creation of an FTA in the region.
-Because of the geopolitical scenario of the subcontinent, there have always been contentious issues amongst the neighbours.
+- However, despite more than ten years after the enactment of the FTA, the trade growth amongst the member nations is meager.
+This puts a question mark on the concept of the creation of an FTA in the region.
+Because of the geopolitical scenario of the subcontinent, there have always been contentious issues among the neighbors.
 For example, India and Pakistan have always had their differences and their relationship becomes the elephant in the room in case of any summit and negotiations to be done.
 Also, the proximity of Pakistan to China has added to the troubles.

 India-European Union Free Trade Agreement (Proposed)

-- India-European Union (EU) FTA, officially known as the Broad-Based Trade and Investment Agreement is being negotiated for quite a while.
-However, in 2013, there was a breakdown in talks in between the two sides and the talks have been stalled ever since.
+- India-European Union (EU) FTA, officially known as the Broad-Based Trade and Investment Agreement has been negotiated for quite a while.
+However, in 2013, there was a breakdown in talks between the two sides and the talks have been stalled ever since.
 The European Union wants India to reduce the import duties on alcohol and automobiles and India wants the EU to declare India as a ‘data secure’ country.

-- In contrast, the EU and Canada had put forward the idea of Investor State Dispute Mechanism at the global level in which the foreign investors in a country can drag the government at the international arbitration centres without exhausting the local litigation means and claim huge losses citing losses they suffered due to various reasons, including policy changes.
-This has been summarily rejected by India, Argentina as well as Japan.
+- In contrast, the EU and Canada had put forward the idea of an Investor-State Dispute Mechanism at the global level in which the foreign investors in a country can drag the government to the international arbitration centres without exhausting the local litigation means and claim huge losses citing losses they suffered due to various reasons, including policy changes.
+This has been summarily rejected by India, Argentina as well and Japan.
 Japan has been opposing it on the grounds that international arbitration will involve huge costs whereas India wants the foreign investors to exhaust the national judicial remedies and then only go for international arbitration.